Manley Ottmer Hudson: Death and legacy

-He retired in 1954, and died in Cambridge, Massachusetts in 1960.
+He retired in 1954, and died in Cambridge, Massachusetts, on April 13, 1960.

-His widow gave his collected 18000 letters, notes, and manuscripts to the library of Harvard in 1964.
+His widow gave his collected 18,000 letters, notes, and manuscripts to the library of Harvard in 1964.
 He left his collection of 1000 law books to the American Society of International Law, which created the Manley-O.-Hudson medal in his honor.
 He was nominated for the Nobel peace prize in 1933 and 1951.
 His successor at Harvard was Louis Bruno Sohn.

+Both the University of Missouri School of Law and Harvard Law School have established professorships in Hudson's name.
+Notable past and present holders of these posts include David Kennedy and S.I.
+Strong.